schmidtniko/multi_dof_kinematic_calibration/README.md

 multi_dof_kinematic_calibration --project_path .
 ```

-Alternatively, we provide a Makefile that performs these steps.
+As an alternative, the dataset includes a Makefile that performs the necessary steps.
 Use
 ```
 cd ptu_d47_w_xtion_ir_WRT_calibration_room_1
 make